Dhi13man/answering-forum-backend/README.md

 A Node.js Express backend for a Stackoverflow like answering forum, with RESTful endpoints, written in es6 style with linted and comprehensively unit-tested code.
 Utilizes a local json database using fs but has full separation of concern to implement anything else.

+Created as a part of week 0 of Swiggy i++ learning programme, round 2.

 ## Contents

 - [answering-forum-backend](#answering-forum-backend)